Please join us in july of 2026 for a live auction. July 24th, 2026 5:30pm

 • Market hogs may be either gilts or barrows.

-• Hogs must be owned by the 4-H/FFA member by May 1.
+• Hogs must be owned by the 4-H/FFA member by either of the large animal pre-fair weigh-in dates, which are typically the Wednesday and Saturday closest to May 1.

-• All hogs must be weighed and tagged the first Saturday in May at the Hood River County Fairgrounds, 8am-9:30am, to be eligible for sale.
+• All hogs must be weighed and tagged on either the Wednesday (5pm-6pm) or Saturday (8am-9am) closest to May 1 at the Hood River County Fairgrounds to be eligible for sale. (see pre-fair weigh-in policy)

 • Castration of Hogs must be initiated before Initial Weigh-in and they must be fully castrated and healed prior to Final Weigh-In